-Do you have severe weather, breaking news, or information that your audience NEEDs to know right now?
+Do you have severe weather, breaking news, or information that your audience needs to know right now?
 Have a celebrity on the air and you want your audience to know?
-Have a special feature in your app or on your site that you need to drive traffic to?
+Have a special feature or contest in your app or on your site that you need to drive traffic to?

-Take advantage of these new features to build your alert strategy and customize to cater to your station’s look and feel.
+Audience Alerts allow stations to create tailored audience messages on the fly or schedule them as part of a robust programming strategy.
+Take advantage of all their features to build your alert strategy and customize them to cater to your station’s look and feel.
+Watch this video overview or read on to learn more!

 - Include a Push Notification on any alert.